-- The reasonably expected energy costs over the life of the building, as determined by the Architect, that are required to maintain illumination, power, temperature, humidity and ventilation and all other energy-consuming equipment in a facility; - The reasonable energy-related costs of probable maintenance, including labor and materials and operation of the building, replacement costs over the expected life of the facility and any other ownership cost issues identified by the University; and - A comparison of energy-related and economic-related design alternatives.
-The University may direct the Architect to select, include and develop life-cycle costs for any viable alternatives that should be considered. - The Life Cycle Analysis must be coordinated with appropriate LEED criteria Final report shall include an executive summary highlighting the analysis.
+- The reasonably expected energy costs over the life of the building, as determined by the Architect, that are required to maintain illumination, power, temperature, humidity and ventilation, and all other energy-consuming equipment in a facility; - The reasonable energy-related costs of probable maintenance, including labor and materials, and operation of the building, replacement costs over the expected life of the facility, and any other ownership cost issues identified by the University; and, - A comparison of energy-related and economic-related design alternatives.
+The University may direct the Architect to select, include and develop life-cycle costs for any viable alternatives that should be considered. - The Life Cycle Analysis must be coordinated with appropriate LEED criteria.
+The Final report shall include an executive summary highlighting the analysis.
 The Architect shall submit during preliminary design phase a preliminary life cycle cost analysis to be reviewed with the University. - .4 Maine law (Title 5 MRSA 1762-A Water Conservation in State Facilities, as amended,) requires all University facilities to be constructed with water conserving fixtures.
-All designs shall

-- incorporate fixtures meeting Maine law, unless a lower flow rate is required by the University and communicated in writing. - .5 Maine law (Title 5 MRSA 1769) requires all University owned exterior lighting fixtures having an output greater than 1,800 lumens to be full cut-off type which allow no direct light emission above a horizontal plane through the luminaries' lowest light-emitting point. - 6.0 Utility Lines.
+All designs shall incorporate fixtures meeting Maine law, unless a lower flow rate is required by the University and communicated in writing. - .5 Maine law (Title 5 MRSA 1769) requires all University owned exterior lighting fixtures having an output greater than 1,800 lumens to be full cut-off type which allow no direct light emission above a horizontal plane through the luminaries' lowest light-emitting point.

+8 Ventilation.
+With indoor air quality in mind and in order to minimize the spread of pathogens, ASHRAE's October 19.
+2021 Core Recommendations for Reducing Airborne Infectious Aerosol Exposure shall be considered.
+In particular meeting or exceeding MERV 13 equivalent filtration for recirculated air should be met; and ensuring at least minimum required outdoor airflow rates as specified by applicable codes and standards are maintained.
+Additionally, point of use portable air filtration should be considered when system filtration and cleaning is not obtainable.

+9 Utilities

+.1 Utility Lines.
 In general, the Owner owns and maintains all above and below ground utility lines on University campuses.
 Any connections made by a Contractor to utility lines must receive prior approval.
 All connections shall be inspected to meet all applicable standards, and approved by the Owner upon completion and prior to backfilling.
-Design documents must identify responsibility for all required connections to site utilities. - 6.1 Water Meters.
+Design documents must identify responsibility for all required connections to site utilities.

+.2 Water Meters.
 Water meters are required in all buildings.
 Water meters shall be the same size as the distribution main on all sizes up to and including 2".
-Larger mains shall be served by multiple 2" meters or larger single units as determined by the Owner. - 6.2 Electricity.
+Larger mains shall be served by multiple 2" meters or larger single units as determined by the Owner.

+.3 Electricity.
 Electric meters are required in all University buildings.
 Meters should have a multiplier of 1, 10 or 100.
 Where secondary metering is provided by local utility, metering requirements will be in accord with utility requirement.